William Wang

 The mega-city noone has heard of

-HANZHONG, China - With four million people, Hanzhong's population is the rough equivalent of Los Angeles yet outside of China, almost no one has heard of it.
-Even within the world's most populous country, the city is hardly well-known, its existence often qualified with the sentence: "It's not far from Xian."
+HANZHONG, China - With four million people, Hanzhong's population is the rough equivalent of Los Angeles, yet outside of China, almost no one has heard of it.

 Picture